Grain (textile): Bias

 The bias grain of a piece of woven fabric, usually referred to simply as "the bias", is any grain that falls between the straight and cross grains.
 When the grain is at 45 degrees to its warp and weft threads it is referred to as "true bias."
 Every piece of woven fabric has two biases, perpendicular to each other.
 A garment made of woven fabric is said to be "cut on the bias" when the fabric's warp and weft threads are on one of the bias grains.
 Woven fabric is more elastic as well as more fluid in the bias direction, compared to the straight and cross grains.
-This property facilitates garments and garment details that require extra elasticity, drapability or flexibility, such as bias-cut skirts and dresses, neckties, piping trims and decorations, bound seams, etc.
+This property facilitates garments and garment details that require extra elasticity, drapability or flexibility, such as bias-cut skirts and dresses, neckties, piping trims and decorations, and bound seams.

-The "bias-cut" is a technique used by designers for cutting clothing to utilize the greater stretch in the bias or diagonal direction of the fabric, thereby causing it to accentuate body lines and curves and drape softly.
-For example, a full-skirted dress cut on the bias will hang more gracefully or a narrow dress will cling to the figure.
-Bias-cut garments were an important feature of the designs of Madeleine Vionnet in 1920s and 1930s and bias-cut styles are revived periodically.
-Before her time, bias cut was rare in women's clothing and in men’s garments was highly unconventional to the point of being outré.
-As an example, in the early 1800’s, the specially designed clothing of the dandy and celebrity chef Alexis Soyer were remarked on by George Augustus Sala, on meeting Soyer in the Hungerford Market:"...an extraordinary oddity was added to his appearance by the circumstance that every article of his attire, save, I suppose, his gloves and boots, was cut on what dressmakers call a "bias", or as he himself, when I came to know him well, used to designate as à la zoug-zoug."In the Middle Ages, before the development of knitting, hose were cut on the bias in order to make them fit better.
-The old spelling was byas, or (less common) byess.
+The "bias cut" is a technique used by designers for cutting clothing to utilize the greater stretch in the bias or diagonal direction of the fabric, thereby causing it to accentuate body lines and curves and drape softly.
+A full-skirted dress cut on the bias will hang more gracefully; a narrow dress will cling to the figure.
+Before the 20th century, bias cut was rare in women's clothing and in men's garments was highly unconventional.
+In the Middle Ages, before the development of knitting, hose were cut on the bias in order to make them fit better.
+In the early 19th century, the specially designed clothing of the dandy and celebrity chef Alexis Soyer were remarked upon by George Augustus Sala, who described how "every article of his attire... was cut on what dressmakers call a 'bias', or as he himself used to designate as à la zoug-zoug."

+The bias cut rose to prominence in 1930s fashion through the work of French couturière Madeleine Vionnet, who had championed the technique since the 1920s.
+Vionnet—who called herself an "enemy of fashion" and believed the female body was its own best support structure—pioneered the use of the bias cut to create evening dresses that fitted the body without excessive elaboration, employing a flowing and elegant line through the draping of chiffon, silk, and crêpe.
+By the early 1930s the technique had become widely adopted across the fashion industry, defining the decade's signature evening look of sleek, low-backed satin gowns that hugged the body's curves and flared at the hem.
+Bias-cut styles have been revived periodically since.